 So look for this option on any pellet grills you are looking to purchase if you want direct heat options like a conventional gas grill.

 Pellet grills usually come equipped with a grease bucket to catch any grease running down the drip tray while you are cooking.
+These bucket liners are nice for make clean up quick and easy.

 How to Use a Pellet Grill